cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 ## CLI
 Magnum is used through the *magnum* Python client.
 To interact with bays (create pods, run containers, etc.) you use the magnum client, not the kubectl or docker-swarm clients.
 Here's a partial overview of the available commands.

-- add example of creating Kubernetes bay
-- add example of using Kubernetes bay

 ```
 baymodel-create     Create a baymodel.
 baymodel-delete     Delete specified baymodel.